rssh/scala-gopher/README.md

 Also, you can use only `ReadChannel` or `WriteChannel` interfaces, where an appropriative read/write operations are defined.
 For `ReadChannel`, exists usual stream functions, like `map`, `zip`, `takeN`, `fold` ... etc.

-For example, let we have the direct analouf of golang code:
+For example, here is direct translation of golang code:
 ~~~ scala

 val channel = gopher.makeChannel[Int](100)